andrewdonaldsylvester/OGL-Math-Project/README.md

 # OGL-Math-Project
+This project examines how linear algebra is used in the field of computer graphics to render 3 dimensional scenes.

 Firstly, we must understand how graphics APIs work.
 The API used in this project is called OpenGL.
 It is a very popular API and it is supported on almost every operating system.

 To demonstrate how the API is used we'll look at a basic script to render a triangle.